MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        6 │
     =#

-Like scalar functions, aggregates can be lifted to *Combinator* form with the `aggregate=true` keyword argument.
-This constructor produces an aggregate combinator that operates on an incoming pipeline.
-For example, the `Mean` aggregate combinator could be defined as:
+Aggregate combinators can be defined with native Julia functions by indicating that its argument should be a vector.

     using Statistics
-    Mean(X) = Combinator(Mean, mean, aggregate=true)(X)
+    Mean(X) = FromScalar(mean(ToVector(X)))

 Then, one could create a mean of sums as follows: